Naresh2028/angular-beginner-to-intermediate/track-05-angular-17/03-migration-notes/00-migration-notes.md

 # Migration Notes (Angular 16 → Angular 17)

-## How can I transform my Angular 16 project into Angular 17?

 Follow these steps to safely upgrade your Angular 16 project to Angular 17.